 How to paste and match a style

-When you copy and paste text between different apps or files, you might notice that the pasted information looks strange.
-Different formatting and styles are to blame, but there's a way to fix it.
+Copying and pasting text between apps or files, the pasted text visually looks odds.
+Formatting and styles that vary are here to blame, but there's a how-to for this.

 How to copy and paste between devices

 Yes, you can do it easily!
-Since the launch of Universal Clipboard with macOS Sierra, it became possible to copy files on your Mac and paste it on your iPhone or vice versa.
+Since the introduction of Universal Clipboard with macOS Sierra, it became possible to copy files on your Mac and paste it on your iPhone or vice versa.

 Here are the requirements:

-3. Both devices must have Bluetooth and Wi-Fi switched on
+- Both devices must have Wi-Fi and Bluetooth switched on

-5. For the iOS device.
-Go to Settings → General → Handoff and make sure to activate Handoff (green slide)
+- On the iPhone or iPad go to Settings → General → Handoff and make sure to activate Handoff (green slide)